 Noha Mostafa, LPC, MS, NCC

-If navigating your personal and/or professional roles involved putting your real challenges “on mute”, you may at some point sense how overall health, bodily sensations and loss of connection with what really matters to you, will find ways to “speak on behalf of” your unspoken stress.
+When navigating your personal and/or professional roles involved putting your real challenges and needs on mute, you may at some point, sense how overall health, bodily sensations and loss of connection with what you want to honor, will find ways to speak on behalf of what has remained unspoken — revealing an innate drive toward health, restoration and expanded capacity.

-My interest in studying clinical mental health counseling evolved when my work and my lived experiences allowed me to see that even when there is access to quality care and resources for physical health; unaddressed or “skillfully masked” chronic stress may stand in the way of enjoying real and sustainable sense of aliveness and wellbeing.
+I have lived and witnessed that even with access to quality care, awareness, skills and resources for physical health; unaddressed or “skillfully masked” chronic stress can be a disorganizing force that stands in the way of real and sustainable wellbeing.

-I hope when people join me, their intentional engagement in strengthening their resilience, can help break those old cycles where attempts would be made to only “manage” the physical symptoms, while the suppressed psychological stress is left to silently feed many more imbalances.
+I hope when people join me, their intentional engagement, can help break those old cycles where attempts would be made to only “manage” the physical symptoms, while the suppressed psychological stress is left to silently feed many more imbalances.

 With the help of your own strengths, your counseling and therapy with me can aim at long-term health, sustained psychological wellbeing, and mindful navigation of experiences including: